dida-do/GeoGrapher/README.md

 to create a virtual environment, activate it, and create an editable local installation of the package and its dependencies.

-Use `make format/lint/test/docs` to format, lint, or test the code or to create the documentation locally.
+Use the `make format`, `make lint`, `make test`, and `make docs` commands to format, lint, or test the code or to create the documentation locally.

 To create the documentation locally, you will need to install the pandoc external dependency following the instructions here